pushkar100/notes-linux-admin/README.md

 (Lines starting with '#' are comments and are ignored)

 Example Entries:
-`/dev/sda2		/		xfs 	defaults 	0	1`
+- `/dev/sda2		/		xfs 	defaults 	0	1`
-`/dev/sda1		swap 	swap 	defaults 	0	0`
+- `/dev/sda1		swap 	swap 	defaults 	0	0`

 Example using UUID:
-`UUID=dbae4fe7-b06f-4319-85dc-b93ba4a16b17		/		xfs 		defaults 		0		1`
+- `UUID=dbae4fe7-b06f-4319-85dc-b93ba4a16b17		/		xfs 		defaults 	0	1`

-[You may ignore the dump utility column (leave it at 0) if you do not use it to backup filesystems.]
-[Good practice to set `fsck` of '/' to 1 and remaining FSes to '2']
+You may ignore the dump utility column (leave it at 0) if you do not use it to backup filesystems.Good practice to set `fsck` of '/' to 1 and remaining FSes to '2'

-'man fstab' => Information about the full list of options.
+- `man fstab` => Information about the full list of options.

-Viewing Labels and UUIDs of file systems:
+#### Viewing Labels and UUIDs of file systems:

-`lsblk -f` => Shows label, name, fstype, and UUIDs of devices.
+- `lsblk -f` => Shows label, name, fstype, and UUIDs of devices.
-`blkid` => 'Shows the path, type and UUIDs of devices'
+- `blkid` => 'Shows the path, type and UUIDs of devices'

-Labelling a file system(changing the name):
+#### Labelling a file system(changing the name):

-For 'ext' filesystems we can use the `e2label` `e2label DEVICE MOUN_POINT` => Changes label of device(FS) at mount point(directory).
+For 'ext' filesystems we can use the `e2label`
+- `e2label DEVICE MOUN_POINT` => Changes label of device(FS) at mount point(directory).

 Ex:
-`e2label /dev/sdb3 opt`
+- `e2label /dev/sdb3 opt`

-MANAGING USERS AND GROUPS:
+## MANAGING USERS AND GROUPS:

 Linux is a multi-user OS.
 The multi-users can also use the system at the Same Time!
 Each user account has the follwoing fields associated:
 1. Username (or Login ID)
 2. UID (user ID).
 This is a unique number.
 3. Default group (to which user belongs) (GID or group ID)